Ontario Highway 400: Services

-There are four service centres located along the southern section of Highway 400: Maple, King City, Innisfil and Barrie.
-The centres were originally leased to and operated by several major gasoline distributors; however, those companies chose not to renew their leases as the terms end.
+There are currently three service centres (with a fourth closed for redevelopment) located along the southern section of Highway 400: King City, Innisfil and Barrie.
+The centres were originally leased to and operated by several major gasoline distributors; however, those companies chose not to renew their leases after they expired.
 In response, the MTO put the operation of the full network of service centres out for tender, resulting in a 50-year lease with Host Kilmer Service Centres, a joint venture between hospitality company HMSHost (a subsidiary of Autogrill) and Larry Tanenbaum's investment company Kilmer van Nostrand, which operates them under the ONroute brand.

-Three of the four service centres were upgraded and feature a Canadian Tire gas station, an HMSHost-operated convenience store known as "The Market", as well as fast food brands such as Tim Hortons, A&W and Burger King.
-The southbound Vaughan service centre, which had been redeveloped in the late 1990s, was not included in these plans.
+The three oldest service centres were reconfigured and reconstructed.
+Reopening under the ONroute banner, these feature a Canadian Tire gas station, an HMSHost-operated convenience store known as "The Market", as well as fast food brands such as Tim Hortons, A&W and Burger King.
 The Barrie centre closed for reconstruction on October 19, 2010.
 The King City service centre relocated a few hundred meters south in October 2012.
-The Cookstown centre was located at the Highway 89 interchange being incorporated into the southbound ramp (while accessible to northbound traffic by exiting on westbound Highway 89 then turning at a driveway on the west side of the 400) and it closed on February 1, 2013, while its replacement was shifted to a new site north of Fourth Line while being rebranded as Innisfil ONRoute and it reopened in June 2015.
+The Cookstown centre was located at the Highway 89 interchange being incorporated into the southbound ramp (also accessible to northbound traffic by exiting on westbound Highway 89 then turning at a driveway on the west side of the 400) and it closed on February 1, 2013, while its replacement was shifted to a new site north of Fourth Line while being rebranded as Innisfil ONRoute and it reopened in June 2015.

+The fourth service centre, the southbound Maple Travel Plaza in Vaughan, was redeveloped in the late 1990s so it remained in service until its closure in April 21, 2025.
+It will be redeveloped into an ONroute, although a timeline for reopening has not yet been set.
 Service centres are located at the following points along Highway 400:

-North of Barrie, where average traffic volumes do not warrant large service centres with direct highway access, there are two additional service campuses, located on crossroads at interchanges in Port Severn (Exit 156) and at Seguin Trail (Exit 214) near Parry Sound, operated by Petro Canada.
+North of Barrie, where average traffic volumes do not warrant large service centres with direct highway access, there are two service campuses operated by Petro-Canada, both containing several fast food outlets, located on crossroads at interchanges in Port Severn (Exit 156) and Seguin Trail (Exit 214) near Parry Sound.